 Anyone in Perimenopause might feel this at some point and in my view its important to rule out magnesium as a deficiency on your path to optimum health.

 The last article outlined the various types of Magnesium available in supplement form.
 The two I work with mostly and receive amazing feedback on are - in oral form Magnesium Citrate & Magnesium Bisglycinate and topical - Magnesium Lotion.

-Read back over the prior two articles to refresh your mind in terms of all things Magnesium - one of the most important point to remember is that Magnesium cannot be absorbed on it's own but needs to be combined with another molecule -hence the twinning that you see in all the various sources of Magnesium.
+Read back over the prior two articles to refresh your mind in terms of all things Magnesium - one of the most important points to remember is that Magnesium cannot be absorbed on its own but needs to be combined with another molecule -hence the twinning that you see in all the various sources of Magnesium.

-My preference of Magnesium Citrate is MAG365 - firstly it is made up of Magnesium Carbonate that comes from seawater and citric acid from non GMO Beetroot.
+My preference for Magnesium Citrate is MAG365 - firstly it is made up of Magnesium Carbonate that comes from seawater and citric acid from non-GMO Beetroot.
 When you put your teaspoon of powder into a glass and add water these two ingredients will make ionic magnesium citrate.
-The sweet deal here is the absorption this creates in our bodies - it gets transported to our cells nice and fast like on a superjet!
+The sweet deal here is the absorption this creates in our bodies - it gets transported to our cells nice and fast like on a super-jet!
 Dissolving in water too also enhances absorption in the gut.

 I have been using this myself for nearly two years and find it fantastic.
 I get weekly feedback on this too on how great women are finding it especially for the nervous system and aches & pains.

 The key here is to learn and adapt your dosage - I take 1 teaspoon morning and evening and this works for me.
 Other women might find it stimulating at nighttime and prefer to take 2 teaspoons in the morning - the key is to chop and change and see what works best for you.
 It is brilliant to take the MAG365 BF after a work out or in the morning for an energy boost.

 Note: Build it up slowly to avoid any small laxative effect.